 Once formed, the dough is placed in the couche and allowed to do the final proof for 2 – 2.5 hours.
 I checked them at 2 hours, gave the poke test and decided to let them go the full 2.5 hours.

-At that pint, the dough was transferred to the lined baking pan and slashed.
-While doing this I also tossed a cup of hot water into the 440ºF oven to build up the steam.
+At that point, the dough is transferred to the lined baking pan and slashed.
+While doing this I tossed a cup of hot water into the 440ºF oven to build up the steam.
 Unfortunately, I did get a little too rushed here and didn’t slash the loaves quite deep enough.
 Into the oven they went anyway, along with another cup of water.

-Fourty minutes later, the loaves came out of the oven, a nice deep golden colour (a bit darker than they seem here). and were allowed to cool for 30-40 minutes.
+Fourty minutes later, the loaves came out of the oven, a nice deep golden colour (a bit darker than they seem in this photo) and allowed to cool for 30-40 minutes.

 Here’s the official Glam shot: